The 2025 AES Europe Student Recording Competition

 Distribution Details:

-• Authority: The Director of the Recording Compeition has the final say in prize distribution.
+• Authority: The Director of the Recording Competition has the final say in prize distribution.

 • Considerations: Decisions are based on: